-In just three years, artificial intelligence (AI) has reached over one billion users globally, making it the most rapidly adopted major technology in human history.1 potentially enormous gains; on the other hand, a Nobel Prize winning economist cautions "don't believe the AI hype,"3 noting the absence of data to support "extraordinary" productivity benefits.
+In just three years, artificial intelligence (AI) has reached over one billion users globally, making it the most rapidly adopted major technology in human history.

+But will AI make companies and economies more productive?
+Predictions vary, with one report calling AI "the next productivity frontier" and identifying potentially enormous gains; on the other hand, a Nobel Prize winning economist cautions "don't believe the AI hype," noting the absence of data to support "extraordinary" productivity benefits.
 And that highlights a salient point: as with previous new technologies, it takes time for hard, reliable data to emerge.